 The suppressed schedule # (needed in order to add the course) will be e-mailed by MESA staff.

-Additionally, as members in the MESA program, students may have the opportunity to develop professionally while engaging with alumni and Naval Information Warfare Center Pacific (NIWC) engineers/scientists through the ANSWER program (which is a seperate application and acceptance process).
+Additionally, students may have the opportunity to develop professionally while engaging with alumni and Naval Information Warfare Center Pacific (NIWC) engineers/scientists.

 Continuing SDSU Students

 CONTINUING SDSU students are students who have already completed at least 1 semester at SDSU by the upcoming Fall semester.
 Continuing students in the freshmen and sophomore class levels are preferred.
 Continuing SDSU students do not have any course requirements.